hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/688_scc_iii.md

 a state of absolute reliance on the Lord does not come.
 He who is truly and sincerely reliant on the Lord goes beyond all idea of the duality of good and bad.
-The brightest example of the attainment of this state among us at the present time is Nâg Mahâshaya.
-(Durgâ Charan Nag, a disciple of Shri Ramakrishna.)
+The brightest example of the attainment of this state among us at the present time is Nāg Mahāshaya.
+(Durgā Charan Nag, a disciple of Shri Ramakrishna.)

-Then the conversation drifted to the subject of Nâg Mahâshaya.
+Then the conversation drifted to the subject of Nāg Mahāshaya.
 Swamiji said, "One does not find a second devoted Bhakta like him — Oh, when shall I see him again!"